Yoga with Resistance Bands and Weights

 Reference paper link: https://doi.org/10.1101/2025.08.13.670057

-The results of this study underline the fact that resistance training could have some potential to modify the gut microbiome in terms of metabolomics. thereby reducing inflammation in the gut.
-Despite the review limitation and the small number of existing studies on this topic, these results provide a significant first step towards understanding the next protentional benefit of resistance training in the gut microbiome.
+The results describe an initial insight into the relationship between the gut microbiome and resistance training.
+The results of this study underline the fact that resistance training could have some potential to modify the gut microbiome in terms of metabolomics.
+Specifically speaking, reducing inflammation in the gut.
+Studies show a connection between muscles and the gut through the gut muscle axis.
+Despite the review limitation and the small number of existing studies on this topic, these results provide a significant first step towards understanding the potential benefit of resistance training in the gut microbiome.

 https://link.springer.com/article/10.1186/s13102-023-00791-4